 Choose a pan that is bigger than your bird, and at least a couple of inches deep.
 If it has a rack, that is nice, but is not necessary.

 Grease the turkey breast by rubbing some cooking oil on it.
-My recommendation is to use “expeller pressed” safflower, sunflower, or avocado oil.
+My recommendation is to use “cold pressed” safflower, sunflower seed, or avocado oil.
 My brother in law uses butter, and tucks it under the skin.
 Oiling the skin will help the turkey to turn a golden brown.

 Shake some onion powder into the cavity and, if you wish to add a little extra flavor to the bird, throw a couple of stalks of celery inside too.
 That combination of flavors will infuse the entire turkey.